 Processing of raw materials for buildings and infrastructure developments and the actual construction processes are the industry’s two largest contributors to greenhouse gas emissions.
-If it is to meet climate change mitigation targets by 2050, the construction industry will need to get serious about adopting more sustainable practices.
+If it is to meet climate change mitigation targets by 2050, the construction industry will need to get serious about adopting decarbonisation and more sustainable practices.

 RIB CCS vice-president, Peter Damhuis, identifies three important aspects that construction firms need to consider in pursuit of a greener construction process and more sustainable industry.